This article was reviewed by the YOUCANIC editorial team.

 “Drive Carefully” or “Visit Workshop” appears when I start the car and stay on.

-A problem must be addressed if one of these warning messages does not go away.
+A problem must be addressed if one of these warning messages disappears.
 Stopping and starting the car sometimes resets ABC warning messages.
 This problem may be caused by a:

-- Fluid leak – ABC fluid leaks are usually easy to spot, and one of the most common issues is why the ABC warning comes up, or you are losing fluid.
-The ABC hoses can rust with time, causing a leak, but leaks can develop at any location.
+Fluid leak – ABC fluid leaks are usually easy to spot, and one of the most common issues is why the ABC warning comes up or you are losing fluid.
+The ABC hoses can rust with time, causing a leak, but leaks can develop anywhere.

 The ABC pump may require priming to operate normally.
 This is done by pressurizing the reservoir using a Mercedes-Benz scanner to the hydraulic fluid circling again.
 Remove the splash shields under the vehicle and inspect the underside for any signs of hydraulic fluid leak.

-If the problem is not leak-related, you will need to read the diagnostic trouble codes (DTC) from the ABC Control Unit to determine what the issue is.
+If the problem is not leak-related, you must read the diagnostic trouble codes (DTC) from the ABC Control Unit to determine the issue.
 If the pump is faulty, you will get a code indicating that the ABC pump can not generate enough pressure or pressure, maybe 0 if the pump is defective or there is a large leak.

-Test the ABC pump using a Mercedes-Benz scanner and monitor pressure as you perform a RODEO test.
+Test the ABC pump using a Mercedes-Benz scanner and monitor pressure while performing a RODEO test.
 During the RODEO test, the pressure should stay above 100 PSI.
 If the pressure drops below 100, the pump may be too weak and needs replacement.

 Another common problem with the ABC system on Mercedes-Benz is a humming noise or winning at RPMS below 2000.
 A worn-out pulsation dampener can cause this noise.
 On the SL-Class, the pulsation damper is located behind the front-left wheel well, while on other models, such as the S/CL Class, it is attached to the undercarriage by the transmission.
 On models 2007 and newer, the pulsation dampener is part of the ABC pump.

-To find the noise source, use a stethoscope to listen carefully to the various ABC components.
+Using a stethoscope to listen carefully to the various ABC components to find the noise source.
 Similar noise is also caused by a failed torque converter on models equipped with the 722.6 transmissions.
 If that is the case, you will experience a problem, and the noise is noticeable in Drive or Reverse.
 The noise is present regardless of the transmission gear when the problem is due to the ABC pulsation damper.

 Hissing or whistling noise coming from the valve blocks